timb-machine-mirrors/pfuntner-toys/README.md

 You have /home/ibmadmin/.profile
 $</pre></td></tr>

 <tr><td><a href="https://github.ibm.com/pfuntner/toys/blob/master/br">br</a></td><td>This is a script that you kind of have to use to appreciate.
-It reads from stdin, stashes the data verbatim in a temporary file, launches `vi` on the file, and then removes the file when you're done.
-So it's a little bit like `more` but I think it's much more flexible and you have a full editor to play with.
+It reads from stdin, stashes the data verbatim in a temporary file, launches <tt>vi</tt> on the file, and then removes the file when you're done.
+So it's a little bit like <tt>more</tt> but I think it's much more flexible and you have a full editor to play with.
 <br/>Alternatively, if you run it without redirecting stdin and give it one or more filenames, it launches <tt>vi</tt> in read-only mode.
 I used to have a script for years that would only do <i>read-only</i> editing but I finally combined them together.</td><td>It's too interactive to give a good example.
 Just try it out.</td></tr>

 <tr><td><a href="https://github.ibm.com/pfuntner/toys/blob/master/git">git</a></td><td><p>No, I didn't re-write <tt>git</tt>!!
 This is a front-end to <tt>/usr/bin/git</tt> which supplies my github user & token for prompts.
 I created this because of I got sick of having to enter the token myself.
 Also, I have to have the presence of mine to <b>get</b> my token every time!
 I have it stored in a file in my home directory but I had to cat it every time I wanted to use a <tt>git</tt> command!
 This solves the problem <b>for the most part</b>  I usually have a copy of the script and the associated JSON file in my bin directory.
 Instead of putting <tt>$HOME/bin</tt> early in my <tt>$PATH</tt>, I usually just create a shell alias for <tt>git</tt> which leads to my script.</p>